preethaselvaraj/preethaselvaraj/README.md

 - 👋 Hi, I’m @preethaselvaraj
-- 👀 I’m interested in ...
+- 👀 I’m interested in Designing 🤳 Blogging😜 Books📚
+-🦾🦿I'm a Technophile Person🤗
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning UI/UX Designing, Graphic DesiGning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project based on my intrest i mentioned above👆
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 preethaselvaraj/preethaselvaraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.